 “A company in which that person or that person’s nominee is a director or is in charge or in control of its business or affairs, or in which that person, alone or together with that person’s nominee, holds a controlling interest or shares amounting to more than 30% of the total share capital.”

 In this sense, a parent company will fall within this definitional element of an associate with respect to its subsidiary.
-Section 8 of the Act provides that where in a meeting a party’s associate becomes the subject matter of the meeting, a party is obliged to declare such interest at the soonest possible time.
+Clause 8 in the Schedule of the Act provides that where in a meeting a party's associate becomes the subject matter of the meeting, a party is obliged to declare such interest at the soonest possible time.

 Hence, beyond the aforementioned obligation, the act does not appear to impute liability on a parent company for a subsidiary’s involvement in bribery.

 7. Are facilitation payments (i.e. small payments to speed up routine governmental action) considered bribes?

 Section 19(2) of the Act provides as follows: